The Holberg Debate

 The Holberg Board has appointed an advisory group for the Holberg Debate.
 The group assists the secretariat in suggesting topics and speakers for the events, and presently consists of the following members:

-- Sirianne Dahlum, Senior Reseracher at Peace Research Institute Oslo (PRIO)
+- Sirianne Dahlum, Associate Professor at the Department of Political Science, University of Oslo; Senior Reseracher at Peace Research Institute Oslo (PRIO)

 - Marte Michelet, journalist, commentator og author.